-The objective set by government for wildlife is, without unduly reducing the supply of timber from British Columbia's forests, to conserve sufficient wildlife habitat in terms of amount of area, distribution of areas and attributes of those areas, for
+The objective set by government for wildlife is to conserve sufficient wildlife habitat in terms of amount of area, distribution of areas and attributes of those areas, for

-- (a) the survival of species at risk, - (b) the survival of regionally important wildlife, and - (c) the winter survival of specified ungulate species.
+- (a) the survival of species at risk. - (b) the survival of regionally important wildlife, and - (c) the winter survival of specified ungulate species.